banveet-johal/Banking/README.md

 variables that hold the number of withdrawals, number of deposits, and monthly service charges to zero.

-Design a SavingsAccount class that extends the BankAccount class.
+# Design a SavingsAccount class that extends the BankAccount class.

 The SavinqsAccount class has a status field to represent an active or inactive account.
 If the balance of a savings account falls below $25, it becomes inactive.No more withdrawals may be made until the balance is raised above $25, at which time the account becomes active again.

-The savings account class should has the following methods:
+The savings account class has the following methods:

 withdraw: A method that determines whether the account is inactive before a withdrawal is made.
 (No withdrawal will be allowed if